AmoghThakurdesai/filechat/README.md

 🚀 Built with FastAPI for speedy performance.
 📚 Leverages Haystack for efficient document handling.
 💬 Enables seamless chatting with your documents.
-🌐 Designed for easy deployment and scalability.
+🌐 Designed for easy deployment and scalability.# filechat